schmettow/New_Stats/docs/Generalized_Linear_Models.md

 ```r
 detach(IPump)
 ```

+To summarize: Logistic regression applies when the basic observations falls into two classes.
+For any research design involving such outcomes, repetition is highly recommended, and outcomes can be summarized into successes-in-trials.
+Reporting coefficients on the logit scale is only useful when nobody is interested in intelligible effects sizes.
+How to report the results depends on the research question.
+If one is interested in proportions per group, the inverse logit applies to the absolute group meeans and this can be easily understood.
+If one wants to talk about effects or differences, such as the amount of improvement with a novel design, only the logarithm of log-odds is inversed, and effects are reported as odds.
+Depending on teh audience, this may be more or less intuitive, but it can always be embedded in a wager for illustration.

+While logistic regression is not easy to master it has important areas of application, as well as interesting extensions.

++ In epidemiologic research, logistic regression is the undispensible tool for several central  outcomes, such as hospitalization, mortality, infection and recovery.
++ In psychometrics, the famous Rasch model applies for measuring a persons ability by teh number of correct answers in a test.
+A Rasch model is just a cross-classified multilevel logistic regression \@ref(designometrix).
++ If the outcome is a classification with more than two classes, *multi-nomial regression* is an extension of logistic regression.
++ In section \@ref(ofm), we will encounter *ordinal logistic regression*, which applies for classifications with an order, such as responses on Likert scales.

+One frequent problem when using logistic regression on successes-in-trials outcomes is that the assumption of a Binomial shape of randomness is violated by *over-dispersion*.
+Like Poisson distributions, Binomial distributions have a variance tightly linked to the mean, but frequently there is more variance than allowed, for example when tasks or test items vary in difficulty.
+In the following section two solutions to the problem are introduces: *beta-binomial regression* and *observation-level random effects*.

 <!--What is reported here, are the coefficients on the *linear predictor scale*, with the *logit* as link function.
 -->